 There are two options for opening an account:

 You will need an identity document.Branches

 You will need electronic signature.

 For further information please call +372 628 3300.

 Citizens of foreign countries will also need to present a document stating the reasons for their stay in Estonia and for opening a current account, such as a study or work certificate or proof of real estate ownership in Estonia.

 Bank has the right to ask the client to provide sufficient reasons for his/her interest towards or connection to Estonia when opening an account or agreeing to some form of payment contract (for example studying or working in Estonia or owning real estate).
 Also, confirmation of clients legal staying in Europe can be asked.

-A precondition to entering into any payment contact is opening a current account in Nordea bank, no additional contracts are required.
+A precondition to entering into any payment contact is opening a current account in Luminor, no additional contracts are required.